barmidrol/delta-ruby/README.md

 gem "deltalake-rb"
 ```

-It can take a few minutes to compile the gem.
+It can take 5-10 minutes to compile the gem.

 ## Getting Started